-In the 1600’s the Anglo-Irish priest, Séathrun Céitinn (Geoffrey Keating) wrote the History of Ireland (Foras Feasa ar Éireann).However, even until today, the main source of the myths is the tongue of the seanachie, the man or woman telling them.
+In the 1600’s the Anglo-Irish priest, Séathrun Céitinn (Geoffrey Keating) wrote the History of Ireland (Foras Feasa ar Éireann) and describes Ireland’s first settlers .However, even until today, the main source of the myths is the tongue of the seanachie, the man or woman telling them.

 The Irish have for thousands of years passed the stories to the next generation.
 The myths, the stories of our pre-historical past are kept alive by the telling, for the oral tradition allows for small variations in the story, home to home, glen to glen, county to county.

 There is a magic and a joy in looking to see how the stories differ from place to place and we hope you enjoy some of the stories shared here.